Reason Foundation: Privatization

 Reason Foundation co-founder Robert Poole "is credited as the first person to use the term 'privatization' to refer to the contracting-out of public services and is the author of the first-ever book on municipal privatization, Cutting Back City Hall, published by Universe Books in 1980."
 The book was very influential, notably, by providing the intellectual support for Margaret Thatcher's privatization efforts in the United Kingdom.
 Thatcher wrote in the foundation's Annual Privatization Report 2006, "State control is fundamentally bad because it denies people the power to choose and the opportunity to bear responsibility for their own actions.
 Conversely, privatisation shrinks the power of the state and free enterprise enlarges the power of the people."

 The Reason Foundation supports the privatization of (or public-private partnerships for) almost all government functions.
 Leonard Gilroy, Reason Foundation's director of government reform, describes privatization as "a strategy to lower the costs of government and achieve higher performance and better outcomes for tax dollars spent."
 Gilroy also notes that "If badly executed, privatization like any other policy can fail.
 Taxpayers are no better off, and may be worse off, if a service is moved from a government agency to an incompetent or inefficient private business."

-Transportation

-In 2005, Reason was engaged in several transportation policy endeavors.
-Poole served as the director of transportation policy.
-According to the New York Times, "[f]or 17 years, Mr. Poole has been the chief theorist for private solutions to gridlock.
-His ideas are now embraced by officials from Sacramento to Washington."